This guide to the best beaches in Kefalonia will help you choose where to swim and enjoy the sun in the most beautiful places on the island.

 On the west side of Kefalonia, you will find Paliki peninsula.
 It almost looks like a different island, with its green hills and thousands of olive trees.

-Inside the sheltered bay and close to Lixouri town, you will find the sandy Lepeda beach.
+Inside the sheltered bay and close to Lixouri town, you will find the sandy Lepeda beach of Kefalonia.
 It has warm, shallow water, and is ideal for families with small children.

 The popular beach has a number of umbrellas and loungers, and a couple of tavernas.
 There is some free parking space, though in peak season it might get full early in the day.